gmvi/jukebox/README.md

 Patchwork
 =========

-A party playlist which accepts nearly anything.
-Spiritual successor to CodeDay-Playlist.
+A party playlist which will accept links to services (bandcamp, soundcloud, youtube; like plug.dj), and also support p2p file transfer.

+Remember turntable.fm?
+This won't have to have a blacklist.